|2014 Season (CBSSports.com)||545.00||13.00||.264||66.00||75.00||3.00|

 |Last 10 Games|

-|Nick Castellanos goes 3 for 4 again |
+|Nick Castellanos goes deep in win |

 |by Chris Towers | CBSSports.com|